CyB1K/PS4-Fake-PKG-Tools-3.87/README.md

 ***Patched 3.87 Tools***

-***__V2 (Original keystone patch):__***
+***__V3 (Original keystone patch / No more fake file):__***

-This version uses a patched rename of keystone in the tools, so you can now build base games with original keystone directly from the tools without the need for a loader or gui.
+So i managed to reverse LMAN's legendary loader and managed to patch the keystone correctly now, it will no longer create a fake file inside and pkg will contain only the original keystone!

-The downside, you need to always make sure your app/base files has a keystone on "sce_sys\keystone" before using these to build a pkg as it will not build a pkg with a working keystone otherwise, which would cause the game to not work or save!
+You need to always make sure your app/base files has a keystone on "sce_sys\keystone" before using these to build a pkg as it will not build a pkg with a keystone inside otherwise, which would cause the game to not work or save!

-Pkgs will be created with a file named "fakekeys" which is the renamed generated fake keystone.

 Use the gengp4's accordingly to make sure apps/bases are built with a keystone and avoid accidentally building patches/updates with keystones, which can happen if for example you move files from base's sce_sys into a patch sce_sys folder.